SathishVaithiyanadhan/chemistry_driver_palm/README.md

 - **Emission Stack height** includes the height of the buildings (LOD2).
 - Automatic **time-step** synchronization across species based on the emission input.
 - Properly handling the NAN values.
+- Feature to add the tagged species (e.g. traffic tagged species) in the output
+- Pick the emissions on your desired date and time to the PALM chemistry input file from GRETA input tiff files.

 ---